vichasselmann/vichasselmann.github.io/_posts/2018-01-28-ai-programming-series.markdown

 ## Introduction

 This post is the first of a series about build a better Artificial Intelligence Decision System in Unity.
 I'm not an expert in AI, but during the development of [Conflict 0: Revolution](http://www.vhasselmann.me/games/revolution){:target="_blank"} we came up with an interesting component and I would like to share what I learnt.
+Conflict 0: Revolution is a 2D + 3D turn based strategy combat game.
+It tells the story of a civil war in the country of Navaha, and the revolutionary army tries to take over the government.

+There are different characters and classes in this game with specific characteristics in their behavior.
+So it was necessary to create a safe environment so that the design team could balance and create unique intelligences for each situation.

 In this article, I will give an overview about data structure and architecture design (no code this time) used while building components, but in the following articles in this series I will focus mostly on building these components.